Assessments

 Where a 16 or 17 year old seeks help from local authority children's services, or is referred to children's services by some other person or agency as appearing to be homeless or threatened with homelessness, children's services must carry out an assessment of what duties, if any, are owed to them.
 This includes 17 year olds who are approaching their 18th birthday, and young people who are pregnant or have children in their care.

-Intentional Homelessness: See Homelessness Guidance for local authorities
+Intentional Homelessness see: Homelessness Guidance for local authorities.

-16. Assessing Family Abroad
+15. Assessing Family Abroad

 An increasing number of cases involve families from abroad, necessitating assessments of family members in other countries.
 However, the Court of Appeal has pointed out that it might not be professional, permissible or lawful for a social worker to undertake an assessment in another jurisdiction.
 Children and Families Across Borders (CFAB) advise that enquiries should be made as to whether the assessment can be undertaken by the authorities in the overseas jurisdiction.
 UK social workers should not routinely travel overseas to undertake assessments in countries where they have no knowledge of legislative frameworks, cultural expectations or resources available to a child placed there.

-17. Assessment of Risk Outside the Home
+16. Assessment of Risk Outside the Home

 Assessments of children in such cases should consider whether wider environmental factors are undermining effective intervention being undertaken to reduce risk with the child and family.
 Parents and carers have little influence over the contexts in which the abuse takes place and the young person's experiences of this extra-familial abuse can undermine parent-child relationships.